Saber Porto: 2016–present

 In 2016, Bigmoon Entertainment released Alekhine's Gun and Lichdom: Battlemage, and started a new contract with Astragon Entertainment to develop Police Simulator 18, later renamed Police Simulator: Patrol Duty.

 Bigmoon then started working with Camel 101 on the survival-horror game Syndrome and individually in the classic RPG Demons Age.

 Bigmoon released its first self-publishing title Syndrome in September 2017.

-By the end of 2016, Gomes wanted to bring a new game genre to the industry, and he created the Rally Raid racing subgenre, securing exclusive rights to develop and publish his own version of the Dakar Rally.
+By the end of 2016, Paulo Gomes wanted to bring a new game genre to the industry, and he created the Rally Raid racing subgenre, securing exclusive rights to develop and publish his own version of the Dakar Rally.
 In 2017, he entered into an agreement with Koch Media to proceed with Dakar 18.
-The game involved all the resources of the studio and was the biggest Portuguese investment in videogame development, being released for PS4, Xbox One and PC in September 2018.
+The game involved all the resources of the studio and was the biggest Portuguese investment in videogame development, being released for PS4, Xbox One, and PC in September 2018.

 In 2019, Bigmoon worked with Saber Interactive to port Call of Cthulhu for the Nintendo Switch.
-After the success of Call of Cthulhu's development, Saber Interactive and Bigmoon Entertainment entered into an acquisition agreement that was finalised in October 2019.

-Saber Interactive acquired Bigmoon Entertainment and rebranded it to Saber Interactive Porto (Saber Porto).
+After the success of Call of Cthulhu's development, Saber Interactive, and Bigmoon Entertainment entered into an acquisition agreement that was finalized in October 2019, Bigmoon's studio was then rebranded to Saber Interactive Porto (Saber Porto).

+In October 2021, Saber Porto revealed that they worked together with other Saber studios and Crytek to participate in the remaster of the Crysis Remastered Trilogy.
+Saber Porto's first original IP, as part of Saber Interactive | Embracer Group, was announced on 10 December 2021 during the Saber Interactive showcase at The Game Awards, the game title was presented as Dakar Desert Rally.

+Dakar Desert Rally, the next installment for the Dakar Rally videogame franchise, received a date in the pre-order trailer, and a gameplay video during a showcase at Gamescom 2022.
+The game was released on the defined date, 4 October 2022.